rstojnic/lazydata/README.md

 - Choose your own storage backend
 - One-line usage for you, zero-config for your team

-Strong consistency is assured by using file hashes.
+File consistency between machines is assured by using file hashes.

 ## Getting started